shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 | Speed Nut    | 6          |       | -1      | 5
 | Banana       | 1          | +3    |         | 4

-You *must* get an S-rank in this dungeon.
-You *cannot* be detected at all.
-In the first room, stun the right By firing 9 shots at it from the bottom of the room.
+You _must_ get an S-rank in this dungeon.
+You _cannot_ be detected at all.
+In the first room, stun the right Bok by firing 9 shots at it from the bottom of the room.
 Because you're out of its vision range here, it will not see you:

 ![](./assets/images/any_gate_of_the_dead_1.webp)